-The Alliance is committed to conducting factory safety assessments in all ready-made garments (RMG) factories producing for its members in Bangladesh.
+The Alliance is committed to conducting factory safety assessments in all ready-made garment (RMG) factories producing for its members in Bangladesh.
 These assessments, conducted by independent Qualified Assessment Firms (QAFs), provide factory owners with a technical understanding of the fire safety and structural concerns related to their facilities, and prompt action plans that aim to systematically and sustainably improve safety conditions for garment workers.

-The Alliance Assessment Protocols for Initial Fire Safety and Structural Integrity for Existing Factories were drafted to provide clear guidance and technical requirements for how assessments should be conducted and findings reported, and by whom.
-The Assessment Protocols define the scope and duration of assessments, the assessment and reporting requirements and process, involvement of workers and unions throughout the process, and procedures for responding to severe safety risks that may be found.
+Alliance Factory Inspections: The Alliance Assessment Protocols for Initial Fire Safety and Structural Integrity for Existing Factories were drafted to provide clear guidance and technical requirements for how assessments should be conducted and findings reported, and by whom.
+The Assessment Protocols define the scope and duration of assessments, the assessment and reporting requirements and process, the involvement of workers and unions throughout the process, and the procedures for responding to severe safety risks that may be identified.
 All QAF engineers conducting assessments on behalf of Alliance members are required to follow the protocols outlined in this operational guide.
-Upon completion of the inspections, the QAFs enter the findings and evidence into the Fair Factories Clearinghouse (FFC).
+Upon completion of the inspections, the QAFs enter their findings and evidence into the Fair Factories Clearinghouse (FFC).
 The resulting reports are then quality checked, submitted to the factories, and posted on the Alliance website.

 Member Sourcing Policies